juliuschou/aws-code-build-exercise/pipelineAwsCodeBuildGitHub.md

-## prerequisite
+## Prerequisite
-- Understand how to install the AWS Elastic Benastalk from the link below:
+### Understand how to install the AWS Elastic Benastalk on Linux from the link below:

 [Install the EB CLI on Linux](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-linux.html)